Azure-Samples/MqttApplicationSamples/scenarios/alert/README.md

     "attributes": {
             "type": "control-tower"
     },
-    "description": "This is a test publisher client" }'
+    "description": "This is a test client"
+}'

 ```